Backlu/hands-on-lab-python-and-machine-learning/Lab_4_Data_Exploration/README.md

 [lab4_eda.ipynb](lab4_eda.ipynb).

-However, if time permits, we will also delve into the concept of Bollinger Bands, which we discussed during last week's gathering.
+However, if time permits, we will also delve into the concept of Bollinger Bands

 Bollinger Bands are a technical analysis tool used to identify potential price reversal points in financial markets.
 We will provide an explanation of Bollinger Bands and demonstrate how to implement them quickly using Python.